The Eras Tour: Critical reception

 It's easy to compare one of Swift's stadium shows to something you'd see on Broadway—never has that been more true than for The Eras Tour.
 The setlist is cut up into acts, grouped by eras for each of Swift's ten studio albums.
-For each era/act, Swift went full-send into that album's look, feel, costume, color blocking, and more.
+For each era/act, Swift went full-send into that album's look, feel, costume, color blocking, and more. [...]
+The Eras Tour is a feat.
+It’s live music at its highest spectacle and greatest excess.
+And for most, without the catalog and showmanship of Swift, it’d be too much.
+But 17 years into her career, maybe we ought to stop being surprised when she finds a way to top her own efforts year after year.